 Kevin Black Kevin Black graduated high school with a 160-0 record before becoming an All-American wrestler at the University of Wisconsin-Madison.
 He is currently a high school coach.
 Follow him on Twitter at @kjblack4god

 Jason Cooper Jason Cooper played basketball and baseball at Doane University and now works as an Exercise Physiologist and Post Rehab Fitness at Madonna Proactive in Lincoln, NE.
 He lives there with his wife Asha and their son and daughter.
 Read Jason’s blog at levee-broke.blogspot.com/

 LaMorris Crawford LaMorris serve as the team chaplains to the Cincinnati Bengals.
 He has a passion for preaching, communicating clearly and effectively the Word of God by sharing with others how God can also do an incredible work in their lives.
 LaMorris and his wife Megan have four beautiful children.

 Aaron Fears Aaron Fears ministers to college athletes as part of the AIA Raleigh team.
 He played football at the University of Massachusetts, graduating with a degree in Sociology.
 He loves movies with superheroes, music, and krav maga self-defense.

 Peter Gonzalez Peter was a long jumper/triple jumper UC Irvine until graduating in 2007.
 He now serves as the AIA Campus Director at Arizona State University.
 Raised in San Diego, he nevertheless aligns with Florida Gator football.

 Jodi Hasbrouck Jodi Hasbrouck has worked with Athletes in Action Track and Field since 2007.
-Besides serving as a chaplain at National and World Championships, she also works with athletes at George Mason University.
-She was a pole vaulter at St. Cloud State University and now lives with her husband Brian in Washington, D.C.
+She pole vaulted at St. Cloud State University and now lives with her husband and daughter in the Denver area.
+Her passion is to encourage people to be who God created them to be.